arminbro/generate-react-cli/readme.md

 },
 ```

-The keys represent the type of templates, and the values are the paths that point to where your custom template lives in your project/system.
+The keys represent the type of template, and the values are the paths that point to where your custom template lives in your project/system.

 ### Example of using the `customTemplates` property in the generate-react-cli.json config file: